 Regular giving can be set up through the Parish Giving Scheme.
-This is the best and most helpful way in which you can give financial support to the church’s ministry.
+This is the best and most helpful way in which you can give financial support to your church’s ministry.
 To find out more about the Parish Giving Scheme please click this link.
-Please message us if you wish to apply with a paper ‘Gift Form’ although we would encourage you to use their new simple telephone application service (name: Alconbury Weald Church & code: #14A614153)
+When you are ready to set up a new regular donation, you will need to have your bank account details, church name (Alconbury Weald Church) and PGS parish code (14A614153) to hand and choose one of the three following ways:

 One off donations can be made through our Just Giving fundraising page where we are raising funds directly for the Ely Diocesan Board of Finance as they are currently funding Alconbury Weald Church.
 To give, please click this Just Giving link.